 Do ebay fees include VAT in the UK?

-eBay fees for private sellers include VAT while ebay fees for business sellers exclude VAT.
+Fees for private sellers include VAT while fees for business sellers exclude VAT.

-Details about eBay Fees and eBay Seller Fees in the UK
+Details about eBay Seller Fees in the UK

 The primary seller fee that ebay charges is called the final value fee.
 This fee is calculated on the total amount of the sale which includes shipping.
 It varies based on three main factors which are:

 - whether you're a private seller or a business seller

 We've included tables below that outline this selling fee in each of these scenarios.